rounak905/page-replacement-visualizer/README.md

 🚀 Features:

-📌 Implements FIFO, LRU, and Optimal page replacement algorithms.
+ • 📌 Implements FIFO, LRU, and Optimal page replacement algorithms.

-🎨 Provides a graphical visualization of page faults and memory frame updates.
+ • 🎨 Provides a graphical visualization of page faults and memory frame updates.

-🏗️ Allows users to input custom reference strings and frame sizes.
+ • 🏗️ Allows users to input custom reference strings and frame sizes.

-📊 Compares different algorithms based on efficiency and performance.
+ • 📊 Compares different algorithms based on efficiency and performance.

-🔄 Step-by-step execution for better understanding of memory management.
+ • 🔄 Step-by-step execution for better understanding of memory management.

 🛠️ Technologies Used:

-Python 🐍
+ • Python 🐍

-Tkinter (for GUI) 🎨
+ • Tkinter (for GUI) 🎨

-Matplotlib (for visualization) 📊
+ • Matplotlib (for visualization) 📊

-GitHub for collaboration 🌍
+ • GitHub for collaboration 🌍

-💡 Contributors: Team of 3 members working collaboratively with GitHub workflow.
+💡 Contributors: Harshita, Kartik, Rounak.